 Payday loans are short-term high interest loans that are designed to help you through unexpected financial difficulties.
 These loans are a quick and easy way to cover your expenses between paycheques, but are also one of the most expensive forms of debt.

-Yes.
-Short-term loans are legal in Manitoba.
-The Consumer Protection Act and the Payday Loans Regulation help protect people who take out payday loans.
+Yes, short-term loans are legal in Manitoba.
+Each province has its own rules that govern payday loans.
+In Manitoba, the Consumer Protection Act and the Payday Loans Regulation help protect those who take out payday loans.

 Example: If your previous net pay is determined to be $1,000, the most you can borrow is $300.
 If you take out a 14 day payday loan, the chart below shows you the maximum you can be charged.

 |Net Pay||Max loan||Max charge||Cost of interest||Repayment Amount||APR (%)|

 The table below shows the fees on a payday loan compared to the typical costs of a credit card or a line of credit.

 |Loan Amount (over 2 weeks)||Payday loan fee||Credit card fee (23%)||Line of Credit (7% + $5 fee)|

 Most lenders won’t do a credit check when issuing a payday loan.
 Instead, they’ll be more interested in you having:

 This lenient criteria can be easy to meet – with the added bonus of not having to prove you’re a responsible borrower.
 However, some lenders who don’t do credit checks might be more likely to be predatory and illegitimate.
 This is why it’s important to do your research and use a reputable lender – whether they do a credit check or not.

 Payday loans are an expensive form of debt that should be avoided whenever possible.
 You should also be sure that the lender you use is licensed in your province of residence.
 If you don’t think you can meet the repayment terms, you should consider alternative short-term financing options.